 I loved the looks of ecstasy that played on his face while we made love that day.
 My sounds of passion made him hungrier and he devoured me.
-Remus was the gentlest man I had ever been with.
-Even when he was possessed by wolfish passion, he would stop and make sure I was comfortable.
+Remus was the gentlest man I had ever been with even when possessed by wolfish passion.
 I was often the aggressor in our relationship.
 Remus would get a surprised ‘oh’ look on his face when I came at him out of nowhere.

-“I wind you up like that because I know how you get.”
-I smiled.
+“I wind you up like that because I know how you get,” I said planting a kiss on his forehead.
 “And if you didn’t want me get you riled up, you’d stop being so sexy.”
 I laughed lightly and continued, “Who wouldn’t want a man that wears sweaters; they’re irresistible.
 That’s why I made one for you.”
 Remus laughed and said I was a conspirator.
-Remus held me in his arms for sometime.
+Remus held me in his arms for some time.
 I thought I might take my next holiday there; I made a note to ask him for reservations.